-During periods of extreme fire danger, the lookouts on Bald Mountain (in northern Butte County) and Bloomer Hill (in southern Butte County) are typically staffed, aiding in early fire detection.
-In addition to the augmented staffing of the lookouts, Butte County Fire also can utilize an extensive network of internet-accessible fire cameras installed in cooperation with the AlertWildfire consortium.
+During periods of extreme fire danger, the lookouts on Bald Mountain (in northern Butte County) and Bloomer Hill (in southern Butte County) may be staffed, aiding in early fire detection.
+In addition to the augmented staffing of the lookouts, CAL FIRE also can utilize an extensive network of internet-accessible fire cameras installed in cooperation with the ALERTCalifornia (formerly AlertWildfire) consortium.